-ANIP is the general competent authority for the approval of investment projects.
+As stated above, the Regulation sets forth that the competent authorities for the approval and monitoring of private investment projects are the ministries responsible for the main activity of the concerned private investment project.
 However, and depending on the businesses carried out by an investor, other authorisations may be required.
 Some business sectors such as mining, oil and gas or the provision of financial services are excluded from the scope of PIA.
-Depending on the type of activity being pursued (energy, infrastructures, transports, health, etc.) additional or different licences may be required.
+Depending on the type of activity being pursued (energy, infrastructure, transport, health, etc.), additional or different licences may be required.